Attach or detach object store buckets

 This page describes how to attach or detach object stores buckets to or from filesystems.

 Two local object store buckets can be attached to a filesystem, but only one of the buckets is writable.
 A local object store bucket is used for both tiering and snapshots.
-When attaching a new object store bucket to an already tiered filesystem, the existing object-store bucket becomes read-only, and the new object store bucket is read/write.
-Multiple object stores allow a range of use cases, including migration to different object stores, scaling of object store capacity, and increasing the total tiering capacity of filesystems.
+When attaching a new local object store bucket to an already tiered filesystem, the existing local object-store bucket becomes read-only, and the new object store bucket is read/write.
+Multiple local object stores allow a range of use cases, including migration to different object stores, scaling of object store capacity, and increasing the total tiering capacity of filesystems.

-Detaching a local object-store bucket from a filesystem migrates the filesystem data residing in the object store bucket either to the writable object store bucket (if one exists) or to the SSD.
+Detaching a local object-store bucket from a filesystem migrates the filesystem data residing in the object store bucket to the writable object store bucket (if one exists) or to the SSD.

 When detaching, the background task of detaching the object-store bucket begins.
 Detaching can be a long process, depending on the amount of data and the load on the object stores.

-When detaching from a filesystem tiered to two object store buckets, only the read-only object-store bucket can be detached.
+When detaching from a filesystem tiered to two local object store buckets, only the read-only object-store bucket can be detached.
 In such cases, the background task copies the relevant data to the writable object store.